Turns out lots of us lie about reading the classics so Dave gave them a helpful comedy makeover

 As parents who have spent the last week or so desperately trying to come up with a costume for their kids will know, it’s World Book Day on Thursday.

-And to mark the day Dave did a survey into the nation’s reading habits which revealed that 46% of us have lied about reading the literary classics in a bid to impress others.
+And to mark the day Dave did a survey of the nation’s reading habits which revealed that 46% of us have lied about reading the literary classics in a bid to impress others.

 So Dave – which also ran down the top 10 books we fail to finish – did its bit for the cause by making six of those hard to read classics a whole lot more palatable with a comedy makeover, complete with brand new covers.